peacefulotter/gpt2-optimizers/README.md

   - `src/main.py` Training file that parses the arguments, downloads the dataset, instantiate the model and starts training

+#### Scripts
+Scripts to run the experiments can be found under `llm-baselines/scripts/`.
+Many parameters are available, a list can be found under `./llm-baselines/src/config/base.py`.

 For more infos, see `llm-baselines/README.md`